Saint Andrew Russian Greek Catholic Church

 Sun

-Divine Liturgy, 10:00 a.m.
-Immediately following the Liturgy, a Panikhida will be served for all those whose Anniversary of Falling Asleep in the Lord occurs during the month of November.
+Divine Liturgy, 10:00 a.m. immediately followed by a Panikhida for all those whose Anniversary of Falling Asleep in the Lord occurs during the month of December.

 Mon